Suninuniverse/sun-lab/join-us.md

 # Join Us

+## We are hiring!

-We are always looking for motivated students and postdocs interested in mass spectrometry, imaging mass spectrometry, proteomics and Biology.
+We are always seeking motivated postdoctoral researchers with a strong background in mass spectrometry imaging or proteomics.

+We also welcome Ph.D. students who are passionate about mass spectrometry and protein structural proteomics.
+Prior experience in mass spectrometry is not required -we will train you.
+Strong curiosity and dedication are essential.

 ## Open positions
 - Postdoctoral fellow